-- Estimate has a relative standard error between 25% and 50% and should be used with caution. - Geographies are based on 2011 ASGS classification. - ^ Difference between first time period and last time period is not statistically significant based on 2-tail test at 10% level of significance (t=1.65). - n.p.
-Not available for publication but included in totals where applicable, unless otherwise indicated. - n.a.
-Not available.
+\ast Estimate has a relative standard error between 25% and 50% and should be used with caution.

+n.p.
+Not available for publication but included in totals where applicable, unless otherwise indicated.

 P 1.1.6 Smoking rates

 The proportion of adults who are current daily smokers is an indicator of healthy lifestyles and has a significant effect on overall life expectancy.
 Healthy lifestyles are important and contribute to longevity and a person's physical and mental wellbeing.16